Seymour Stained Glass Seattle, WA, USA 206-525-1577

 The two layers are laminated together like your car windshield so they are stronger than the original sheet of glass to begin with.

 Cracking one of the upper pieces does not harm the table: the upper layer is already in pieces of glass anyway.
 Most people won't notice the crack.
 If it really bothers you, it can be replaced by chipping out the surrounding grout with a small screwdriver.
 Then the broken piece is broken into smaller pieces with a glass cutter, undermine the glue with my own hand made tool (bent Morton Strong Line) and removed with strong dental floss.
 A new piece of matching glass is cut and glued in.
 After two weeks it can be re-grouted and then re-sealed.
 Time consuming but it can be done.
-I can also use a UV curred glue to seal the crack and keep it from becoming more visable.
+You can also use a UV curred glue (sold to mend car windshields) to seal the crack and keep it from becoming more visable.

 Shattering the tempered supporting glass is much harder to deal with (I've only had it happen to one client that I know of -- see the note on using a hot-pad above).
 I found that the lamination prevents removing the glass of the design from the lower layer.
 If there is a metal rim, break the grout around the edge of the table so the glass can be removed from the rim as one piece.
 Put a new piece of glass in the frame (see below for sources).
 Glue the original two layer top to the new glass and regrout the now slightly higher edge.